Current Job Openings Include:

 - Community outreach and the development of relationships with members of the local and regional community.

 - Acting in a professional and collegial manner (this includes: maintaining an ongoing presence on campus, maintaining confidentiality as required, holding regular office hours, participating in recruitment and retention efforts, and being accessible to students and colleagues).

 Please submit materials electronically via email to Ms. Sharon White, Administrative Assistant, Office of Academic Affairs, Davis & Elkins College.
-Please type Nursing Chair in the subject line.
+Please write Psychology in the subject line.
 Review of applications will begin immediately and continue until the position is filled.